Bloggs241/hangman375/hangman/README.md

 ## What I Learned
 Creating functions
-Inititalising a class correctly - definining the attributes without a parameter properly.
+Initalising a class correctly - defining the attributes without a parameter properly.
+Remembering to use self. within methods
+Creating an instance of a class to allow the class to run.
+Correct use of break to break out of methods.

 ## Installation Instructions